-"Remarketing is so powerful because it allows marketers the opportunity to continue the conversation, that otherwise may have only been a 30-second decision on the part of the consumer," said Jason Hobbs, founder and president of digital marketing company The Found Group.
+"Remarketing is so powerful because it allows marketers the opportunity to continue the conversation that otherwise may have only been a 30-second decision on the part of the consumer," said Jason Hobbs, founder of digital marketing company The Found Group.
 "When someone comes across the website of a small business, the potential consumer's initial experience may not be enough for him or her to make a decision.
 That's where remarketing comes in."

 If you want to launch a remarketing campaign, here are three tips to make it successful.

-Most businesses choose a specific channel for their remarketing campaigns, such as display, banner, Facebook or video ads, said Mike Hans, manager of small and medium businesses at marketing solutions provider DataXu.
-But consumers aren't on just one channel: Just as in any other marketing efforts, it's important to catch the consumer where they are.
+Most businesses choose a specific channel for their remarketing campaigns, such as display, banner, Facebook or video ads, said Mike Hans, founder and CEO of Forge Group.
+But consumers aren't on just one channel.
+Just as in any other marketing efforts, it's important to catch the consumer where they are.
 This means spreading out across a variety of channels, including (and perhaps especially) mobile devices.

-Hobbs recommended segmenting your list of Web visitors by behavior for an even further targeted remarketing campaign.
-For instance, if a consumer gets to the last page of an e-commerce checkout process and doesn't complete the purchase, that person should be added to a different segment for a different messaging set than a visitor who only visited the homepage.
+Hobbs recommended segmenting your list of web visitors by behavior for an even more targeted remarketing campaign.
+For instance, if a consumer gets to the last page of an ecommerce checkout process and doesn't complete the purchase, that person should be added to a different segment for a different messaging set than a visitor who only visited the homepage.

-- Don't be afraid to test and fail.
-There's not going to be a straight line to success, Beri said.
-What you thought at the outset about your product and how people will use it will change daily.
-The key is to "fail fast" – learn from what worked and what didn't, and keep improving on your product and business model.
+There's no straight line to success, Beri said.
+What you thought at the outset about your product and how people use it will change daily.
+They key is to "fail fast" – learn from what worked and what didn't, and keep improving on your product and business model.